-Moreover, the Research for Global Challenges initiative strengthens our commitment, promoting an interdisciplinary approach to research with an international scope.
+Moreover, the Institute for Global Challenges strengthens our commitment, promoting an interdisciplinary approach to research with an international scope.

-In 2015 and 2016 and 2017 Ca’ Foscari University has improved and confirmed its performance as top Italian Host Institution for granted Marie Curie Fellowships, and it entered the top 10 in Europe in 2017.
-We actively support researchers in making their profiles more competitive at a European and international level.
-We particularly encourage the participation in individual calls and provide assistance step by step, thus proving to be the host institution which can make the difference.
+Since 2014 Ca’ Foscari University has confirmed its performance as top Italian Host Institution for Marie Curie Fellowships granted, and is among the top institutions in Europe.
+We actively support researchers in making their profiles more competitive at a European and international level by participating in international calls, encouraging in particular individual calls, and provide assistance step by step, thus proving to be the host institution which can make the difference.
 Marie Curie Fellows at Ca' Foscari have also the possibility to constantly share their experiences with their peers in a strong community like the Marie Curie Alumni Venice Local Organisation.